victoriacheng15/mehub/src/content/blog/november-reflection-2024.md

 ## Books I’ve Read

 - **Fundamentals of Software Architecture:**
   - A practical guide to designing effective software systems.
 It covers key topics like architectural styles, trade-offs, decision-making, and adaptability.
 Emphasizing both technical and leadership skills, it equips architects to align designs with business goals, manage complexity, and embrace continuous evolution

-## Thank you!
+## Thank you

 Thank you for your time and for reading this!